razerspeed/Amazon-similar-product-finder-using-Deep-Learning/README.md

 Solution is to use Amazon API to fetch data.

 ## HOW TO RUN ##

+1> pip install -r requirment.txt
+    to install required libraries

-1> Run  pythom download.py
+2> Run  python download.py
    to download the pretrained model

-2> pip install -r requirment.txt
-    to install required libraries

 3> streamlit run app.py